Taurida Soviet Socialist Republic: Disbandment of the Crimean National Republic

 Following the 1917 October Revolution, the ethnic Tatar government proclaimed the Crimean People's Republic on 13 December 1917.
 In January 1918, however, it was overrun by Bolshevik forces.
-In Simferopol a guberniya revkom was established which, however, did possess sufficient authority as the military center continued to be located in Sevastopol.
+In Simferopol, a guberniya revkom was established which, however, did possess sufficient authority as the military center continued to be located in Sevastopol.

 To liquidate this dual authority on February 10–12, 1918 there took place a conference of revkoms at which participated 44 delegates (including 27 Bolsheviks).
 The conference was later recognized as an extraordinary congress of the Soviets of Workers and Soldiers Deputies.
 At the meeting, it was decided to create 14 commissariats.
 The Congress also confirmed the disbandment of the Council of People's Representatives and Qurultay.
 The local administration was transformed into a system of soviets replacing the old system of duma and land administration (zemstvo).
 The 14-member Central Executive Committee was established as the central administration of guberniya which consisted of 10 Bolsheviks; the rest were Left SRs.
 Jan Miller (Bolshevik) was appointed as chairman of the committee.

 The Congress, with 23 votes "for" and 20 "against", decided that the administrative center would be in Simferopol rather than Sevastopol, while the military center, which was subordinated to the central executive committee, was left in Sevastopol.
 The major administrative and political issues were to be decided by laws adopted at the 3rd All-Russian Congress of Soviets.
-The Taurida congress also approved the adoption of drastic measures for grain procurement allowing requisition and the use of armed force sending bread to industrial areas and the army.
+The Taurida congress also approved the adoption of drastic measures for grain procurement allowing requisition and the use of armed force to bring bread to industrial areas and the army.